-A quantity of 80 g/m2 of particles in average was observed into the upper geotextile, while only 10g/m2 were found on the lower geotextile.
+A quantity of 80 g/m2 of particles on average was observed in the upper geotextile, while only $10g/m^2$ were found on the lower geotextile.
 On the other hand, the perforated drainage pipe was found to be completely free of particles.

 Following these measurements, permittivity tests were conducted on the filter.
 The tests were conducted with a hydraulic head of 10 mm to avoid excessive pressure that could have washed out the embedded particles.
-With these conditions, a reduction in permittivity in the range of 10% could be observed, which is consistent with the observation of a moderate quantity of particles embedded in the filter, and the fact that the geotextile was looking almost 'clean' on its inner side, compared to the outside, as can be seen on Figure 6.
+Under these conditions, a reduction in permittivity in the range of 10 percent could be observed, which is consistent with the observation of a moderate quantity of particles embedded in the filter, and the fact that the geotextile looked almost "clean" on its inner side, compared to the outside, as can be seen on Figure 4.